GTA 6 Wildlife & Animals: From Alligators to Flamingos, Leonida Is Teeming With Life

 What It Means for GTA 6

-We can reasonably estimate that GTA 6 will feature a wildlife system at least as sophisticated as RDR2, adapted for Leonida’s modern tropical setting.
+A wildlife system at least as sophisticated as RDR2, adapted for Leonida’s modern setting, is a reasonable expectation rather than wishful thinking.

 | Element | RDR2 | GTA 6 (estimated) |